 During the winter, this extra support is even more important, reducing fatigue, and keeping hikers safer on slippery trails.

-We’re not going to lie – these Black Diamond Trekking Poles are on the pricey side, but they are the highest-rated trekking poles at REI for a reason.
+We’re not going to lie – these Black Diamond Trekking Poles are on the pricey side, but we have been using ours for 10+ years and appreciate the durability.
+They also come with a two-year warranty.

 Snowshoes: Take Winter HIking to the Next Level

-If you’re buying a gift for a hiker that lives in a snowy climate and they don’t already have a pair of snowshoes, this is an obvious gift and one that will be very well received.
+If you’re buying a gift for a hiker who lives in a snowy climate and doesn’t already have a pair of snowshoes, this is an obvious gift and one that will be very well received.

 The MSR Evo Snowshoes are lighter, smaller, and easier to get on and off than snowshoes of the past.
 They are the perfect vehicle for deep snow when hikers need something that floats and grips at the same time.

-I bought these MSR snowshoes as a gift for my husband last year, and it was his favorite gift.
+I bought these MSR snowshoes as a gift for my husband two years ago, and it was his favorite gift!

 Winter Clothing: Practical Gifts for Hikers